 Educational Leadership 10-year review

-Stormwater management pools on University Boulevard, outside of the Chemistry Building.
+Stormwater management pools on University Boulevard, outside of the Chemistry Building

+Storm water management pools on University Boulevard, outside of the Chemistry Building.
 Photo credit: Don Erhardt / UBC Brand & Marketing

 The Educational Leadership (EL) stream at the University of British Columbia was established in 2012 following agreement in Collective Bargaining in 2010.
 The shared aims were to build capacity for UBC to excel in the delivery of its educational mandate and to enhance the career progression for faculty who were Instructors / Senior Instructors.
 Establishing the new rank of Professor of Teaching served to recognize and promote teaching excellence parallel to research excellence, an approach that broke new ground in Canadian higher education at the time.
 The creation of the EL stream also introduced revised expectations for instructors and senior instructors in terms of engaging in educational leadership activities.